NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic-configs.rst

 ``OMP_NUM_THREADS``
 ^^^^^^^^^^^^^^^^^^^

-The best resource for this configuration option is the `gnu.org site`_.
-``OMP_NUM_THREADS`` defaults to the number of logical cores.
+The best resource for this configuration option is the Intel® OpenMP\* docs at the following link: `Intel OpenMP documentation`_. ``OMP_NUM_THREADS`` defaults to the number of logical cores.
 To check the number of cores on your system, you can run the following on the command-line to see the details of your CPU:

 .. code-block:: console